treyturner/geb-spock-gradle-grid/README.md

 ## IntelliJ IDEA
 IDEA works great with Gradle; just 'Import project from existing sources' and select the root `build.gradle` script.
 - It helps if you check 'auto-import' so your changes to Gradle files are immediately refreshed
-- I also check 'automatically create content roots' for when I add a new modules to `settings.gradle`.
+- I also check 'automatically create content roots' for when I add a new modules to `settings.gradle`

 ## Demos